alizahidraja/Custom-OCR-CRNN/README.md

 Custom Convolutional Recurrent Neural Network OCR

-This repository is to learn how to make custom OCR models using Deep Learning.
+The sole purpose of this repository is to teach people how to make custom OCR models using Deep Learning.

 The technique used here is known as CRNN.